goschevski/goschevski.github.com/content/posts/fixed-and-fluid-columns.md

 }
 ```

-This solution works in IE6+ browsers and it has only one flaw, and that is evident when you need to use overflow in a different way in the fluid section.
-There is no need for magic numbers or fixed values.
-Of course this is maybe the best solution only until flexbox is supported in all browsers.
+This solution works in IE6+ browsers, and it has one flaw, and that is evident when you need to use overflow in a different way in the fluid section.
+No need for magic numbers or fixed values.
+Of course, this is the best solution until browsers start supporting flexbox.

 You can check out the demo on [CodePen](http://codepen.io/goschevski/pen/zDGvh).